Injuries Under Unusual Circumstances

 - you are not the person who started the fight.

-A claim will not be accepted if a fight is related to a dispute over a personal matter.
-An assault includes sexual assault.
+For example, a nurse or doctor would be compensated for injuries inflicted by a patient, but a claim will not be accepted if a fight is related to a dispute over a personal matter.

 WorkSafeBC will consider information related to the fight and what duties you were carrying out at the time.
 You will need to provide WorkSafeBC with answers to the following questions:

 - Did the assault happen on the employer’s premises?

 - Were you doing something for the benefit of the employer at the time?

 - Were you acting under directions from the employer?